-NATIONWIDE PERMIT 29

-Residential Developments

-Effective Date: March 15, 2021 (NWP Final Notice, 86 FR 8)
+NATIONWIDE PERMIT 39 Commercial and Institutional Developments Effective Date: March 15, 2021

+(NWP Final Notice, 86 FR 8)

-29. ResidentialDevelopments.
-Discharges of dredged or fill material into non-tidal waters of the United States for the construction or expansion of a single residence, a multiple unit residential development, or a residential subdivision.
-This NWP authorizes the construction of building foundations and building pads and attendant features that are necessary for the use of the residence or residential development.
-Attendant features may include but are not limited to roads, parking lots, garages, yards, utility lines, storm water management facilities, septic fields, and recreation facilities such as playgrounds, playing fields, and golf courses (provided the golf course is an integral part of the residential development).
+39. Commercial and Institutional Developments.
+Discharges of dredged or fill material into non-tidal waters of the United States for the construction or expansion of commercial and institutional building foundations and building pads and attendant features that are necessary for the use and maintenance of the structures.
+Attendant features may include, but are not limited to, roads, parking lots, garages, yards, utility lines, storm water management facilities, wastewater treatment facilities, and recreation facilities such as playgrounds and playing fields.
+Examples of commercial developments include retail stores, industrial facilities, restaurants, business parks, and shopping centers.
+Examples of institutional developments include schools, fire stations, government office buildings, judicial buildings, public works buildings, libraries, hospitals, and places of worship.
+The construction of new golf courses and new ski areas is not authorized by this NWP.